LNodesL/FSTC-August-2024/README.md

 Maps sections between new ntdll & hooked ntdll / unhooks

-Runs PE from download in a new process
+Runs PE (from the download) in a new process

+Scantime only

+For personal use & research only

 ## Usage